Paternity and Child Support FAQs

 Brette Answers: If you have a child support order, go back to court to enforce it.
 If he wants a DNA test it's up to him to tell the court that.
 Until then, he's legally responsible to pay the child support.

-Is a DNA test required for support if he admits he's the father?
+Is a DNA test required for child support if he admits he's the father?

 Brette's Answer: If he admits paternity, a blood test is not required.
 Blood tests are used when paternity is disputed.
 If you want him to pay child support you'll need to file for it.

-Will I have to repay him if he isn't the father?
+Will I have to pay back the child support if he isn't the father?

 Brette's Answer: It is possible.
 You should speak with an attorney in your state who can help you with this.
 One thing to remember is that whoever the biological father is can be ordered by the court to pay you and you could turn this money over to your spouse.

-Will my child support be less if he claims the "affair child" is his without proof?
+Will I get less child support just because he claims the "affair child" is his?

-Pricilla's Question: My exhusband had a baby with another girl during the time we were married.
-Never had a paternity test done and he kept denying it was his but when it came time for the child support with our three kids he claimed the baby his.
+Pricilla's Question: My ex-husband had a baby with another girl during the time we were married.
+He never had a paternity test done and he kept denying the baby was his.
+But when it came time for the child support for our three kids, he then claimed the baby was his.
 Is there anyway I can have them do a paternity test on the baby?

 Brette's Answer: If he has not legally admitted paternity (or had it determined by a court) he is not the legal father of that child and he cannot use this as a way to reduce his child support.